Icelanders: Initial migration and settlement

 The first Viking to sight Iceland was Gardar Svavarsson, who went off course due to harsh conditions when sailing from Norway to the Faroe Islands.
 His reports led to the first efforts to settle the island.
 Flóki Vilgerðarson (b.
 9th century) was the first Norseman to sail to Iceland intentionally.
 His story is documented in the Landnámabók manuscript, and he is said to have named the island Ísland (Iceland).
 The first permanent settler in Iceland is usually considered to have been a Norwegian chieftain named Ingólfur Arnarson.
 He settled with his family in around 874, at a place he named "Bay of Smokes", or Reykjavík in Icelandic.

 Following Ingólfur, and also in 874, another group of Norwegians set sail across the North Atlantic Ocean with their families, livestock, slaves, and possessions, escaping the domination of the first King of Norway, Harald Fairhair.
 They traveled 1,000 km in their Viking longships to the island of Iceland.
 These people were primarily of Norwegian, Irish or Gaelic Scottish origin.
 The Irish and the Scottish Gaels were either slaves or servants of the Norse chiefs, according to the Icelandic sagas, or descendants of a "group of Norsemen who had settled in Scotland and Ireland and intermarried with Gaelic-speaking people".
-Genetic evidence suggests that approximately 62% of the Icelandic maternal gene pool is derived from Ireland and Scotland, which is much higher than other Scandinavian countries, although comparable to the Faroese, while 37% is of Nordic origin.
+Genetic evidence suggests that nearly two thirds of the Icelandic maternal gene pool is derived from Scotland.
 About 20–25% of the Icelandic paternal gene pool is of Gaelic origin, with the rest being Nordic.

 The Icelandic Age of Settlement (Landnámsöld) is considered to have lasted from 874 to 930, at which point most of the island had been claimed and the Alþingi (Althing), the assembly of the Icelandic Commonwealth, was founded at Þingvellir.